NinoVrolijk/compareMS2/scripts/readme.md

-This folder contains all scripts concerning the compareMS2 GUI.
+This folder contains all scripts concerning the compareMS2GUI.